Putin's next challenge for Russia: win back investors

-ST PETERSBURG, Russia (Reuters) - President Vladimir Putin will court investors this week at Russia’s answer to Davos, but one who will not be attending is Steven Dashevsky, a fund manager who is looking at diversifying away from the country.
+ST PETERSBURG, Russia, June 20 (Reuters) - President Vladimir Putin will court investors this week at Russia’s answer to Davos, but one who will not be attending is Steven Dashevsky, a fund manager who is looking at diversifying away from the country.

 Once optimistic about Russia, Dashevsky, who manages a $100 million hedge fund, has little hope for a new round of investor-friendly economic reforms.